dockwa/ux/README.md

 If you are building for iOS, follow Apple's [Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/)
 If you are building for the web use native web patterns.
 For example, use a <select> input isntead of using a custom select dropdown.
 The <select> will be interpreted by the device you are on and displayed to the user appropriately.
 **Keep the user comfortable with what they know and use every day.**

+## User Decisions

+Help the user succeed by not forcing them to make decisions.
+Aim for one button / call to action per page, or otherwise try keep the number of user actions on a page as low as possible.
+Never make the user ask themself "what do I do now?" give a clear course of action for every screen they see.

+## Errors & Loading

+The most important part of any relationship is communication.
+In the relationship of the user and the app, the app needs to clearly communicate what its doing and when things go wrong.
+When an error is encountered (such as a network error, an input error, a data validation issue, etc) explain it clearly to the user and give **a single clear course of action** to correct or handle the error.
+When the app is loading data over the network, **show a loading indicator** so the user knows why the app just stopped responding.
+Even better, add a line of descriptive text to explain what is loading along with a loading indicator.
+Clear communication from the app to the user promotes trust between the user and the app.